 I. track: major, as stipulated in Article 7.13, Section 2, Subsection b of the Act;

-m. subject: a unit of study within the programme, as stipulated in Article 7.3, Sections 2 and 3 of the Act with which an examination is associated;

-n. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days;
+m. subject: a unit of study within the programme, as stipulated in Article 7.3, n. working day: Monday through Friday, with the exception of recognised holidays and the collective closure days;